tylerharkcom/COP4331_LargeProject/README.md

 Installing MongoDB, and setting up the `.env` file is necessary for the server to run

 - Specfically, MONGO_URI needs to be defined in `.env`
-- Site is accesible on localhost:3000
+- Site is accessible on localhost:3000

 ## Installing dependencies